joedefen/luks-tray/README.md

     - Add an existing or create a new encrypted file to manage it.
 4. Click a container to mount (🔳) or unmount (✅ or ‼️)
 5. When mounting a container, enter its password and choose mount point in the dialog
-    - if the mount point is empty, then the mount point is automatically chosen.
+    - if the app has a mount point in its history, it will fill in that mount point
+    - otherwise, the app will generate a mount point in `~/Vaults`

 For best results, the Noto Color Emoji fonts should be installed if not already: